Dr Weiming Huang

 Research interests

 Spatial data mining for urban analytics: The growing proliferation of urban sensing data sources calls for effective data mining methods to extract useful insights from vast amounts of data.
-In this context, my research seeks to learn general-purpose and effective representations (vector embeddings) from a variety of urban sensing data.
+In this context, our research seeks to learn general-purpose and effective representations (vector embeddings) from a variety of urban sensing data.
 These representations then serve as effective features to enhance the performance of various urban analyses.
 We have developed novel representation learning methods using a wide array of data modalities, e.g., points of interest (POIs) (Huang et al. 2023), OpenStreetMap (Li et al. 2023), street view images (Zhou et al. 2024), remote sensing data (Bai et al. 2023), and human trajectories (Zhang et al. 2024).
 These studies have demonstrated the effectiveness of representation learning in urban analytics, such as inferring functional land use, population density, traffic speed, house prices, individual next locations, and crime rates.
+Pushing the boundaries of this direction, we also investigated the transferability of these learned representations across multiple cities (Chen et al. 2025)

-Geospatial knowledge graph: Geospatial data integration and the formalisation of geospatial knowledge have been long-standing challenges in GIScience, and are critical for various geospatial analyses.
-My research explores the use of knowledge graphs for two main purposes: 1) integrating multi-source geospatial data, and 2) formalising geovisualisation knowledge to enhance its interpretation, transfer, and reuse.
-To this end, we have developed several knowledge bases for geovisualisation, e.g. for heritage building and natural reserve analyses (Huang et al. 2017, 2020).
-Our benchmarking work has been used by European Spatial Data Research (EuroSDR).
+Geospatial knowledge graphs: Our research in this direction explores the use of knowledge graphs for two main purposes: 1) integrating multi-source geospatial data, and 2) formalising geovisualisation knowledge to enhance its interpretation, transfer, and reuse.
+In this vein, I have authored the Geospatial Knowledge Graph entry in the GIS&T Body of Knowledge, and our benchmarking work has been used by European Spatial Data Research (EuroSDR).
+We have also developed several knowledge bases for geovisualisation, e.g. for heritage building and natural reserve analyses (Huang et al. 2017, 2020).

 Student education